NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 Service Worker XSS (SW-XSS) allows web attackers to compromise a benign service worker during the service worker registration process [[(Chinprutthiwong, Vardhan, et al., 2021)]].
 ````
 **Resident XSS**: leverage an existing XSS to make sure that all links a user visit are also XSS-infested[^1]

+**Universal XSS**: a XSS carried out by a browser, or a browser extension, which allows an attacker to control basically every websites a victim visits.[^2]
 ## How to find to find XSS vulnerabilities

 Multiple techniques and approaches are often used at the same time to tackle XSS issues: